WebReflection/dblite/README.md

 // 3.8.6 version
 var dblite = require('dblite').withSQLite('3.8.6+');

+// new version, same as old one var dblite = require('dblite');

 ```

-**However**, version `3.8.8` introduced a new line `\n` on Windows machines too so right now [this project is somehow not portable](https://github.com/WebReflection/dblite/issues/33#issuecomment-75926454).
+It seems that sqlite3 version `3.8.8+` introduced a new line `\n` on Windows machines too so the whole initialization is now performed asynchronously and through features detection.

-Refactoring is happening, please stay tuned.
+This should fix the annoying `EOL` problem "_fore`var`_"

 ### The What And The Why